 has the same effect after commencement, to the extent that it has any force or significance after commencement, as if it had been done or omitted by, to or in relation to, the Minister.

 (3) In this section —

-“commencement” means the time at which this Division comes into operation;
+commencement means the time at which this Division comes into operation;

-“Minister” means the Minister to whom the administration of the Western Australian Treasury Corporation Act 1986 is committed.
+Minister means the Minister to whom the administration of the Western Australian Treasury Corporation Act 1986 is committed.

 ”.